arboleya/coffee-toaster/README.md

 There's also a 'toaster.js' file inside the 'release/toaster' folder, this Javascript file is responsible to load all your classes into the right order.

-So in your .html your have to options:
+So in your .html your have two options:

 **1)** Include your release file (release/app.js)